Heather Cooan

 This cheesecake with raspberry sauce has no sugar, no grains, and is pure heaven!
 One day, I'll have to figure out a dairy-free option, but for now, I'll settle for making keto-friendly cheesecake options.

-Obviously, I can't eat this since I'm reactive to dairy, but everyone who has sampled it said it was just like the real thing and they couldn't tell the difference.
+I can't eat this since I'm reactive to dairy, but everyone who has sampled it said it was just like the real thing, and they couldn't tell the difference.
 These are folks who eat sugar on the regular, so I'll take it!

-I think this would be great to bring to any holiday get together or party.
-Even in the summertime, you could freeze it, for a cool and refreshing dessert.
+This would be great to bring to any holiday get-together or party.
+Even in the summertime, you could freeze it for a cool and refreshing dessert.

 If you make this, I'd love to hear how it came out!